jakmos138/WarehouseProjectSE/apidocs/docs/api.md

 `item_id` is the ID of the newly defined item type.

 ### GET `/api/itemtypes/:item_id`
-Gets a specific item type.
+Gets a specific item type and all its properties.

 **Response Data**
 ```